 Bill Clinton assured us this is a good deal for the American people.

-They're never ever gonna get nuclear weapons, and lo and behold, we're here today, just like I'm telling you we're gonna be here tomorrow, somewhere down the line with Iran and that horrible Obama deal, 150 billion dollars to mullahs, but of course they get 25 days uh inspections notice,
+And lo and behold, we're here today, just like I'm telling you, we're going to be here tomorrow, somewhere down the line with Iran and that horrible Obama deal, $150 billion to Mullahs.

-not by Americans either, and they get to continue to sp spin their centrifuges, just like North Korea uh was able to keep their the the nuclear rods that are needed and necessary to make nuclear weapons.
+And they get to continue to spin their centrifuges, just like North Korea was able to keep the nuclear rods that are needed and necessary to make nuclear weapons.

-You know, uh as we've been talking about in the last few days, I've been telling everybody and asking generals and and people in the know, is there any good answer here?
+You know, as we've been talking about in the last few days, I've been telling everybody and asking generals and people in the know, is there any good answer here?

 China has said, North Korea, you are on your own if you strike first.

-They've also saying to the United States, urging us not to do it either.
+They've also said to the United States, urging us not to do it either.

-But if in fact something happens, or we we feel that this guy is too unbalanced to have missile technology, ICBM capability married to nuclear weapons, especially weapons with a range that could reach New York City or Boston, and we feel that we have to act, and China joins us, and Israel joins us, and even Russia joins us, and Western European allies join us.
+But if in fact something happens or we feel that this guy is too unbalanced to have missile technology, ICBM capability married to nuclear weapons, especially weapons with a range that could reach New York City or Boston, and we feel that we have to act and China joins us and Israel joins us and even Russia joins us and Western European allies join us.

-Okay, then okay, what are we gonna do?
+Okay, then, okay, what are we going to do?

-Does he have any any pre-strike plan in place if he senses he's under attack?
+Does he have any pre-strike plan in place if he senses he's under attack?

 And what is the nuclear fallout?

-The former speaker of the house, Newt Gingrich was talking on TV the other night that okay, you know, if three nuclear weapons, if in fact they they ever exploded just above the United States, in the atmosphere of the United States, well, the US, Canada would be vulnerable to a catastrophic attack.
+The former Speaker of the House, Newt Gingrich, was talking on TV the other night that, okay, you know, if three nuclear weapons, if in fact they ever exploded just above the United States, in the atmosphere of the United States, well, the U.S., Canada, would be vulnerable to a catastrophic attack.

-In other words, there is there is the possibility an electro electromagnetic pulse.
+In other words, there is the possibility an electromagnetic pulse.

 How are you?